 - The top four carriers in the US are Verizon, AT&T, Sprint, and T-Mobile

-- There is high competition between these companies to provide better service at lower prices which has led to price wars
+- There is high competition between these companies to provide better service at lower prices which have led to price wars

 - This has caused some customers to switch from one company to another due to their dissatisfaction with customer service or cost

 Mint Mobile piggybacks off of the T-Mobile network.
-But we don’t think that changes what the companies market share is.
-In any case, the reality of how the market landscape looks is highly relevant for consumers thinking forward.
+But we don’t think that changes the company’s market share.
+It’s not a deciding factor in our Mint Mobile Review, although the reality of how the market landscape looks is highly relevant for consumers thinking forward.

 Mint Mobile Pros

 Mint Mobile seems like an attractive option for a few reasons.
 The service is marketed as a shiny new thing, which it mostly delivers on.
-For people looking for a quick prepaid cell phone, the service is viable.
+The service is viable for people looking for a quick prepaid cell phone.
 Some of the other advantages of Mint Mobile are: